There are now 3 possible online modes for units:

 - Substitute unit for any one Level 2 units (6 points) for the French Studies major

-- Students are able to (1) demonstrate intermediate to advanced level of language proficiency in written and spoken French
+- Students are able to (1) demonstrate intermediate to advanced levels of language proficiency in written and spoken French

 ; (2) develop independent learning skills, research skills and interpersonal skills